skippedaga/alpine-openjdk-ffmpeg/README.md

-# The image allows to work with Java 11 (openJDK 11) and ffmpeg
+# The image allows to work with Java 17 (openJDK 17) and ffmpeg
+Feel free to use this tiny image